Maintain Galaxy Store Compatibility for Unity Games with Play Asset Delivery

 Engineer, Samsung Developer Program

 Play Asset Delivery (PAD) enhances the gaming experience by offering the advantages of application bundles, which are packages that group all necessary resources for efficient delivery, making downloads faster and installations smoother for players.
-Android App Bundles (AAB) are a type of PAD, the modern way of building and publishing Android applications and games in Google Play Store.
-The Samsung Galaxy Store recently introduced the option to upload AAB files to Galaxy Store Seller Portal.
-However, AABs have some Google Play Store proprietary features that might make a game non-functional when it is uploaded to Galaxy Store.
+Android App Bundles (AAB) are the modern way of building and publishing Android applications and games in Google Play Store.
+Samsung Galaxy Store recently introduced the option to upload AAB files to Galaxy Store Seller Portal.
+However, AABs have some Google Play Store proprietary features, such as PAD, that might make a game non-functional when it is uploaded to Galaxy Store.
 This article explores ways in which you can utilize PAD while ensuring your game remains compatible with Galaxy Store.

 Purpose